New study shows scientific benefit of laser therapy

 The purpose of this research article was to present a summary of the possible pain management benefits of LLLT.

 In cold laser therapy, coherent light of wavelength 600 to 1000 nm is applied to an area of concern with hope for photo-stimulating the tissues in a way that promotes and accelerates healing.
 This is evidenced by the similarity in absorption spectra between oxidized cytochrome c oxidase and action spectra from biological responses to light.
 LLLT, using the properties of coherent light, has been seen to produce pain relief and fibroblastic regeneration in clinical trials and laboratory experiments.
 LLLT has also been seen to significantly reduce pain in the acute setting; it is proposed that LLLT is able to reduce pain by lowering the level of biochemical markers and oxidative stress, and the formation of edema and hemorrhage.
 Many studies have demonstrated analgesic and anti-inflammatory effects provided by photobiomodulation in both experimental and clinical trials.

 Based on current research, the utilization of LLLT for pain management and osteoarthritic conditions may be a complementary strategy used in clinical practice to provide symptom management for patients suffering from osteoarthritis and chronic pain.

 Welcome to Pain and Laser Centers of NC

-K-Laser class 4 laser therapy treatments are available through chiropractic clinics and other health care providers to help you recover from a variety of ailments.
+K-Laser Class 4 Laser therapy treatments are available here to help you recover from a variety of ailments.
 This video explains the mechanism behind K-Laser class 4 laser therapy treatments.
-Ask your doctor how K-Laser class 4 laser therapy treatments can help you.
+Ask us how K-Laser class 4 laser therapy treatments can help you.

 See how Steve Donohue, Assistant Athletic Trainer of the New York Yankees uses laser therapy to treat player injuries.